-According to the 2001 Census data women form 48 per cent of the population, Muslims form 13 per cent of the population, Dalits form 16 per cent and Adivasis 8 per cent.

-Can you think of one person in your family, community, village, town or city whom you respect because of their fight for equality and justice? is often considered of less value than that done by the men.
+According to the 2011 Census data women form 48.5 per cent of the population, Muslims form 14.2 per cent of the population, SCs form 16.6 per cent and STs 8.6 per cent. is often considered of less value than that done by the men.
 All of these persons are discriminated against primarily because of their social and cultural background as well as because they are women.
 Discrimination on the basis of a person's religion, caste and sex is another significant factor for why people are treated unequally in India.